 Britain's Prince Charles and Princess Anne were greeted by Kenyan President Jomo Kenyatta in a ceremony on Monday (15 February) in Gatundu, 25 miles (about 40 Kms) from Nairobi.

-Britain's Prince Charles and Princess Anne were greeted by Kenyan President Jomo Kenyatta in a ceremony on Monday (15 February) in Gatundu, 25 miles (about 40 Kms) from Nairobi.
+Background: Britain's Prince Charles and Princess Anne were greeted by Kenyan President Jomo Kenyatta in a ceremony on Monday (15 February) in Gatundu, 25 miles (about 40 Kms) from Nairobi.
 The President, his wife and the Prince and Princess watched a display of colourful dancing at the Presidential home.
 Officials said the Prince and Princess told President Kenyatta they were enjoying their fortnight's stay in Kenya, which ends next Saturday (20 February).

 SYNOPSIS: Prince Charles and Princess Anne of Britain drove to the Kenyan Presidential home at Gatundu on Monday to meet President Kenyatta as a part of their fortnight-long visit to the African country.
 A large crowd of cheering onlookers was on hand to great the Royal guests as they were greeted by the Kenyan President.